SESYNC-ci/vector-analysis-syracuse-lesson/slides/intro.Rmd

 The example dataset in this lesson is a set of measurements of soil lead levels in the city of Syracuse, New York, collected as part of a study investigating the relationship between background lead levels in the environment and lead levels in children's blood.
+As a geospatial analyst and EPA consultant for the city of Syracuse, your task is to investigate the relationship between metal concentration (in particular lead) and population.
+In particular, research suggests higher concentration of metals in minorities.
 {:.notes}

 ===